kapteyn-astro/kapteyn/SPHINX/allsky.rst

 With the defaults for the Graticule constructor we would observe a horizontal line that connects longitudes -180 and 180 deg. near the poles.
->From a plotting point of view the range -180 to 180 deg. means a closed shape (.e.q. a circle near a pole).
+>From a plotting point of view the range -180 to 180 deg. means a closed shape (e.g. a circle near a pole).
 To prevent horizontal jumps in such plots we defined a jump in terms of pixels.
 If the distance between two points is much bigger than the pixel sampling then it must be a jump.
 However, in some projections (like this one), the